 Ph.D.
 Mount Sinai School of Medicine, 1998

-Areas of interest: molecular and cellular basis of synaptic function and alzheimer’s disease
+Areas of interest: Molecular and cellular basis of synaptic function in neurodevelopment and neurodegenerative disease

 - BI 325 Principles of Neurobiology

 - Beffert U, Dillon GM, Sullivan JM, Stuart CE, Gilbert JP, Kambouris JA, Ho A (2012) Microtubule plus-end tracking protein CLASP2 regulates neuronal polarity and synaptic function.
 Journal of Neuroscience, 32: 13906-13916.

 - Chaufty J, Sullivan SE, Ho A (2012) Intracellular APP sorting and Aß secretion are regulated by src-mediated phosphorylation of Mint2.
 Journal of Neuroscience, 32: 9613-9625.